NCERT Class 12 Biology Chapter 3 Notes Human Reproduction

 They are produced in women only during pregnancy by the placenta.

 In humans, after one month of pregnancy, the embryo’s heart is formed.
-By the end of 2nd-month limbs and digits are formed.
-By the end of 12 months, major organs and external genital organs are well developed.
+By the end of, 2nd month, limbs and digits are formed.
+By the end of the third month, major organs and external genital organs are well developed.

-The first movement of foetus is observed in 5 months.
-By the end of 24 weeks, the body is covered with fine hair, eyelids, and eyelashes are formed.
+The first movement of the foetus is observed in 5 months.
+By the end of 24 weeks, the body is covered with fine hair, and eyelids and eyelashes are formed.
 At the end of 9 months fetus is fully developed.

 Parturition And Lactation